2. Leadership Trainings and Expectations

 Conduct Standards Policy

 - Students on Student Life probation or Deferred Suspension status are not eligible to apply or serve as student leaders.

-- If a current student leader violates the community life standards or policies, there will be a conversation between the student, their student conduct officer, and their organizational advisor or supervisor to discuss the situation and determine whether the student should be permitted to continue to serve in the role.
+- If a current student leader violates the community life statement or Westmont's behavioral expectations, there will be a conversation between the student, their student conduct officer, and their organizational advisor or supervisor to discuss the situation and determine whether the student should be permitted to continue to serve in the role.
 A joint decision will be made by their student conduct officer and advisor.

 For example, as outlined in the community life standards I will: